edoski/bostarter/docs/DB-PRJ-REPORT.md

 - lots of SPs have common logic checks, I decided to modularise this by abstracting out the common logic checks into secondary helper SP's to improve readability and maintainability of the code

 - With my main init file having grown to >1700 lines I decided to document it with very clear segmentations to make it clearer and more maintainable
+	- highlight importance of clear structure, documentation, and necessity of transmitting clearly the purpose/intent of the SP etc

 - while the existence check for the project might seem redundant from a pure data-integrity standpoint, it is valuable for providing a better, more controlled error response and enforcing additional business logic.
 EXAMPLE: The check for the project’s closed state is absolutely necessary for comments and financing operations because it’s not covered by the foreign key constraints.